← Back to Works

 Benford's Law and Ergodic Theory

-Why does the digit 1 lead numbers 30% of the time in real life?
+Why does the digit 1 lead 30% of real-world numbers?

-Abstract: I presented a proof sketch of Benford's Law using dynamical systems: mapping leading digits to mantissas via log10,\log_{10}, then applying Weyl equidistribution for irrational circle rotations (Kronecker systems).
-I also studied recurrence (Poincaré/Kac), normal numbers, and ergodicity as the shared framework behind “random-looking” digit behavior.
+Abstract: Working from Nillsen's Randomness and Recurrence in Dynamical Systems, I presented a proof sketch of Benford's Law using dynamical systems: leading digits map to mantissas via log10,\log_{10},and Weyl equidistribution on irrational circle rotations (Kronecker systems) yields the formula.
+I also studied recurrence (Poincaré, Kac), normal numbers, and ergodicity as the shared framework for “random-looking” digit behavior.

 The Phenomenon